peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 }
 ~~~

-The Credential Proof of Possession in the previous non-normative example is a signed JWT without applying encoding and signature, for better readability.
-When the JWT format is used, the JWT MUST contain the parameters (JOSE Header and claims) as defined in the following table.
+When the JWT format is used, the JWT MUST contain the parameters defined in the following table.

 | JOSE Header | Description | Reference |
 | --- | --- | --- |